 And the Non-Chalcedonians are another matter entirely.
 Most of them don’t have a December or a January.
 They have other month names that don’t line up exactly with our Roman month names.
 For instance, the Copts celebrate Christmas on 29 Koiak (which lines up with Jan.
 7 on the new calendars but Dec.
 25 on the old).

 And some people think Orthodox Christmas is on Jan.
 6, probably because they are mixing up the Jan.
 7 thing with Theophany (Jan.
 6) or maybe because they once ran into an Armenian Apostolic Christian, who will certainly confuse matters entirely for you, since Armenians celebrate both Christmas and Theophany together on Jan.
 6, only some people’s calendars will say “Jan.
-19” (go back two paragraphs for why that is) on that day.
+19” (go back two paragraphs for why that is) on that day, depending on whether you’re talking to an Armenian in Jerusalem or not.
 Then again, the Armenian calendar doesn’t exactly have a “January.”

 (And yes, of course there are a handful Western Rite parishes in Orthodoxy.
 I love them and their traditions.
 They have 12 days of Christmas, I believe.
 But I am generalizing about the other 99.99%.)